-- Consortium of Academic and Research Libraries in Illinois (CARLI) - LIBRAS - Catholic Research Resources Alliance (CRRA) - Center for Research Libraries (CRL) - American Benedictine Academy - Theological Library Cooperative of Arizona (TLCA)
+- Consortium of Academic and Research Libraries in Illinois (CARLI) - LIBRAS - Catholic Research Resources Alliance (CRRA) - American Benedictine Academy - Theological Library Cooperative of Arizona (TLCA)

 STUDENT LIFE

 Student Services

 Our goal is to advance our students' effectiveness in their academic career while preparing them for post-educational success in life.
 The Office of Student Life engages students by providing support for academic work as well as co-curricular activities and professional goals.
 In coordination with academic departments, Student Services include: